 Smoked turkey is good for 3-4 days in the fridge, make sure it is in an airtight container tightly covered and sealed .
 You may also choose to freeze leftovers as they can be a quick meal for up to 4 months.
 You should always slice the turkey before freezing it.

-Once sliced, you may wrap it in foil, put it in a ziplock bag and then place it into the freezer until you next fancy some turkey.
+Once sliced, you can wrap it in foil, put it in a ziplock bag, and freeze it until you next fancy some turkey.

 What to Do with Turkey Leftovers

-There are multiple ways that you can work with your turkey leftovers to whip up an exciting and quick dinner on a weeknight.
+You can work with your turkey leftovers in multiple ways to whip up an exciting and quick dinner on a weeknight.
 Here are some ideas

-Another thing you can do right after Thanksgiving is to make a broth with the leftover turkey bones and carcass, which can then be made into an amazing Creamy Turkey Soup!
+Another thing you can do right after Thanksgiving is to make a broth with the leftover turkey bones and carcass, which can then be made into a fantastic creamy turkey soup!

 Can I Smoke My Turkey the Day Before and Reheat It?